apolopena/gitpod-laravel-starter/README.md

 ### Debugging (TBD, not accurate yet)

 The server is started in way that is compatible with `xdebug` for you via a command task set in .gitpod.yml

+**Debugging must be enabled before breakpoints can be hit and will last for an hour before it disables automatically.**
+To enable debugging run `debug-on` in a Gitpod terminal.
+To disable debugging run `debug-off` in a Gitpod terminal.

+*Note*: When debugging is enabled or disabled the preview browser will reload the index page.
+When debugging is enabled *each* subsequent request can be debugged for an hour or until debugging is disabled.

- Note: This system uses port 9009 for the debugging.
-A vs code launch configuration file is included (`/.theia/launch.json`).
+*Additional Note*: This system uses port 9009 for the debugging.
+A launch configuration file is included (`/.theia/launch.json`).

 - Once the preview browser is open, set a breakpoint by clicking in the gutter next to the line of code you want in any `php` file in the `public` folder (or deeper) and then in the Gitpod (THEIA) IDE in the browser:
   2. Hit the debug icon in the left side panel to open the Debug panel.